andrekovac/explain-programming/content/blog/other/quotes.md

 **Antoine de Saint Exupery**

 > "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."

+## Spiritual

+Eckhart Tolle once replied to a request to explain sth a bit better (fact check this!):

+> Words are only pointers - the analysis of pointers is pointless

+## Health

+> Eat food not too much mostly plants by **Michael Pollan**